pmargreff/pmargreff.github.io/quotes.markdown

 --

 > Theory is when you know everything but nothing works.
 Practice is everything works but no one knows why.
-In our laboratory, theory and practice are combined: nothing works and no one knows why!.
+In our laboratory, theory and practice are combined: nothing works and no one knows why!

 Anonymous